filswan/swan/README.md

 Swan Tool Kits is set of pragmatical tools to help client and miner automated the offline deal sending and importing process.

 In Swan project, a client is defined as a user who send out deals, and a miner is a Filecoin node who imports and seals the deals to Filecoin network.
 A general guide of lotus offline deal can be found here:

 https://docs.filecoin.io/store/lotus/very-large-files

 ## If you are a client wants to send deal

-A general guides of offline deal sending contains the following steps:
-1. Client builds A car file.
-2. Client proposes the deal to a specified miner
-3. Send the car file via webserver or hard disk.
-4. Miner gets the car file and starts importing
-5. Deal active and online.

-## If you are a client wants to send deal